ClickCease

 Animals suffer severe injuries in rodeos, too.
 The Los Angeles Times reports that since a California law went into effect requiring all rodeos to have a veterinarian in attendance or on call, more than 125 animal injuries have been reported.

-No reports were issued in 2001, 2002, 2006, 2009, or 2020, and 20 reports were issued prior to 2010, the Times review states.
+The Times review states that no reports were issued in 2001, 2002, 2006, 2009, or 2020, and 20 reports were issued prior to 2010.

 The reports document rodeo injuries ranging from superficial scratches as panicked animals ran out of their chutes to more severe injuries such as crushed skulls, broken legs, gored flanks, and snapped spines.